Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 - Some people hurt others just to get attention and become noticed themselves.

-- Some people try to protect their own low self-esteem feel better by becoming superior to someone else.
+- Some people try to protect their own low self-esteem by becoming superior to someone else.

-- People control and hurt them because they are jealous of those they criticize.
+- People control and hurt others because they are jealous of those they criticize.

 - To feel more powerful, some people believe they must put others down to do so.